kdzmcqn/kdzmcqn.github.io/_ventures/coding/2021-02-06-Excel-Input-Date-and-Time.md

 ![patientformobjs](/assets/img/coding/excel/patient_form_objects.jpg)

 # Tutorial
 With this tutorial—however not much, since only two cells will be filled automatically—it will teach you how to automate and become at least familiar with basic programming.
-May you find the joy and open doors for you in programming, for the worlds is evolving towards computer technology.
+May you find the joy and open doors for you in programming, because the world is evolving towards computer technology.

 ## Create a shape object
 You can create a shape by goint to the Insert Tab